 A chalkboard street sign on Main Street reminds us all to, ” Follow your soul!
 It knows where to go.”

-June follows her soul, and the wind sock, this morning, says her soul is open for business.
+June follows her soul, and the wind sock, this morning, says her soul is open for business but heading to Florida as the first snowflakes fall on the windshield of her big Chevy truck.

 Creede was established in the late eighteen hundreds.